the94air/laravel-ajax-crud/steps.md

 ## Form Requests and Validation

-1. Some requests needs to be validated before it can goes to the database; Like the `store` and the `update` routes. let's create two form request for both routes:
+1. Some requests need to be validated before it can go to the database; Like the `store` and the `update` routes. let's create two form request for both routes:
 ```bash
 php artisan make:request StoreItemRequest
 php artisan make:request UpdateItemRequest